Frequently Asked Questions

-The Erie Humane Society is a managed admissions shelter, and by definition, operates under “no-kill” standards.
+Yes!
+The Erie Humane Society is a managed admissions shelter that operates under “no-kill” standards.
 A “no-kill” shelter is an animal shelter that does not euthanize healthy or treatable animals, even when the shelter is full, reserving euthanasia for terminally ill animals or those considered dangerous to public safety.
 Furthermore, under “no-kill” standards, a shelter will employ many strategies to promote shelter animals, expanding its resources to volunteers, foster care, and working actively to lower the number of homeless animals entering shelters through education and spay/neuter advocacy.

 We have on-site veterinarians that are in our shelter multiple times each week, and we rely on their professional recommendations.
 We also have a behavioral specialist on staff, and will consult with certified trainers for behavioral evaluations when we feel necessary.